What Every Team Leader Should Know

 If you try to motivate someone who is dissatisfied they will remain dissatisfied until you remove the source of the dissatisfaction, once you remove the source of dissatisfaction your people will be open to your motivation efforts.

-Once you eliminate the source of dissatisfaction your employee’s dissatisfaction level will respond quickly (within days) and they will be open or receptive to your motivation techniques.
+Once you eliminate the source of dissatisfaction your employee’s dissatisfaction level will respond quickly (within days) and they will be open and receptive to your motivation techniques.

-- The working conditions (including undesirable behaviours of team mates)
+• The working conditions (including undesirable behaviors of team mates)

 So, what can I do to reduce dissatisfaction?